Jamshid al-Kashi: Computation of

-The Treatise of Chord and Sine
+Treatise on the Chord and Sine

-In The Treatise on the Chord and Sine, al-Kashi computed sin 1° to nearly as much accuracy as his value for π, which was the most accurate approximation of sin 1° in his time and was not surpassed until Taqi al-Din in the sixteenth century.
+In Al-Kashi's Risālah al-watar waʾl-jaib (Treatise on the Chord and Sine), he computed sin 1° to nearly as much accuracy as his value for π, which was the most accurate approximation of sin 1° in his time and was not surpassed until Taqi al-Din in the sixteenth century.
 In algebra and numerical analysis, he developed an iterative method for solving cubic equations, which was not discovered in Europe until centuries later.

-A method algebraically equivalent to Newton's method was known to his predecessor Sharaf al-Dīn al-Tūsī.
+A method algebraically equivalent to Newton's method was known to his predecessor Sharaf al-Din al-Tusi.
 Al-Kāshī improved on this by using a form of Newton's method to solve $x^P - N = 0$ to find roots of N. In western Europe, a similar method was later described by Henry Briggs in his Trigonometria Britannica, published in 1633.

 In order to determine sin 1°, al-Kashi discovered the following formula, often attributed to François Viète in the sixteenth century: